MichaelFuhrer/HeatstrokeCanary/README.md

 * <b>pymongo==3.4.0</b>: Used to implement the user-preference and event databases.
 * <b>json</b>: Used to interpret CanaryPi HTTP posts.
 * <b>twilio</b>: Used to send SMS notifications to users.

+#### Note

+Please note that you will need to update keys.py with your own Twilio and AWS API keys to get this running on your pi.
+Our keys visible in previous commits have been safely rotated.